Lancia Jota: Jota

 The Jota was Lancia's first truck, designed for military use.
 Production for the Royal Italian Army began in 1915, and continued throughout World War I, making up two thirds of Lancia's total wartime production of roughly 3,000 vehicles.

 The Jota was powered by the Tipo 61 4,940 cc side valve, monobloc inline-four, with 70 hp at 2,200 rpm, from the 1912 Lancia 1Z military light truck and 1913 35 HP Theta passenger car.

 Front and rear the Jota used solid axles on semi-elliptic leaf springs; brakes were on the transmission and on the rear wheels, and the transmission was a 4-speed gearbox with a multi-plate dry clutch.

 Djota

 A short-wheelbase version of the Jota, it was produced in comparatively small numbers and almost exclusively for the military during the war.

 Triota

 The postwar 1921 Triota adopted a modified Tipo 64 engine as well as a different Tipo 107 gearbox, in place of the previous tipo 61 and tipo 106.

 Tetrajota

-Also launched in 1921, the Tetrajota had widened axles front and rear, carried over to all subsequent models.
+Also launched in 1921, the Tetrajota had widened front and rear axles, a design carried over to all subsequent models.